Advanced Requeening Strategies: Boosting Colony Strength, Health, and Productivity

 Frequently Asked Questions (FAQ)

-Q2: Should I buy a marked queen?
-Yes, especially for beginners.
-A marked queen is easier to find and helps you track her age (e.g., Blue for years ending in 0 or 5).
+Answer: Yes, especially for beginners.
+Using marked queens alongside proven requeening strategies makes it easier to find the monarch and track her age (e.g., Blue for years ending in 0 or 5).

-Q3: My colony killed the new queen, why?
-The most common reason is that a “virgin queen” or a “laying worker” was already present in the hive.
-A hive must be 100% queenless before you introduce a new one.
+Answer: The most common reason requeening strategies fail is that a “virgin queen” or a “laying worker” was already present.
+For any requeening strategies to work, the colony must be truly queenless and ready to accept a new pheromone signature.

 Conclusion